krisyanto80/checkn1x/README.md

 ## Usage

+**Make an [iCloud/iTunes backup](https://support.apple.com/en-us/HT203977) before using odysseyn1x, so that you can go back if something goes wrong.**

 * If you are unsure which one to download, use the ``amd64`` one (works for AMD and Intel 64-bit CPUs).
 1. Download [balenaEtcher](https://www.balena.io/etcher/)
 2. Open the ``.iso`` you downloaded.